-A torn ACL is one of the most common injuries any dog can have.
+A torn ACL (technically a CCL in dogs, though ACL is used for colloquialism) is one of the most common injuries any dog can have.
 It’s costly to fix and often a traumatic experience for you and your dog, with a long recovery process.
 Sometimes, your dog may not even be a candidate for surgery, which can lead to conservative treatment methods like chiropractic adjustments, acupuncture, massages, and more.
 Instead of putting you and your pet through all that, why not prevent a leg injury by using a dog knee brace?

 Healthy Dogs Benefit from Knee Braces